Blog · Review Essay · Last reviewed June 25, 2026

 The Agent Reading

 Read in 2026, Algorithms to Live By becomes a book about AI agents by accident.
-An agent that searches files, plans steps, drafts responses, ranks options, or triggers tools has to solve recognizably old problems: when to stop searching, when to explore, when to exploit, what to cache, what to discard, and how to schedule scarce attention.
+An agent that searches files, drafts a plan, ranks options, calls tools, or routes work has to solve recognizably old problems: when to stop searching, when to explore, when to exploit, what to cache, what to discard, and how to schedule scarce attention.
 These are not signs of mind.
 They are operational constraints.

 That distinction matters.
-The book makes algorithms less mystical by showing how much of intelligence looks like managing bounded resources.
+The book makes algorithmic action less mystical by showing how much apparently intelligent behavior depends on resource management.
 A system does not need consciousness to change a workflow.
-It needs a policy for what to look at next, what to ignore, and when to act.
-Once those policies are embedded in software, they become institutional habits.
+It needs a policy for what to look at next, what to ignore, when to ask for help, and when to act.
+Once those policies are tied to tools, calendars, tickets, transactions, forms, or external APIs, they become action policies, not just suggestions.

 Where the Book Needs Care